 As you get older, your body goes through lots of changes – and that includes your brain.
-It may take longer to learn new things and a little forgetfulness can have you searching for reading glasses more often.
-But, how do you know when changes mean something a little more than just aging?
+It may take longer to learn new things and a little forgetfulness can have you searching for your reading glasses more often.
+But, how do you know when a change means something a little more than just aging?

 Alzheimer’s disease is the most common cause of dementia, which is a general term for the loss of memory and other cognitive abilities (alz.org).
 The majority of those with this progressive disease are over the age of 65 and often need specialized attention.
 People with Alzheimer’s may experience memory loss, mood swings, and difficulty with motor skills.

 What are age-related memory changes?

 You forget things here and there.
 Sometimes a person’s name doesn’t come right to you or you mix up the days of the week; but, you’re able to eventually recall the correct information.
 Age-related changes are generally inconsistent and can be subtle, not usually disrupting daily life.

 There are plenty of other conditions and circumstances that may cause changes in memory and cognition, albeit some more serious than others.
 Some common conditions that may affect memory are:

 - Some thyroid, kidney, or liver disorders

 What’s the difference between Alzheimer’s & age-related memory changes?

 Just because someone is experiencing changes in their memory, does not mean that they have dementia.
 Remember that when memory loss prevents you from performing daily tasks, it becomes a health concern that needs to be checked out by a professional.
 Let’s compare some Alzheimer’s and age-related memory changes.

 |Forgets entire experiences||Forgets part of an experience|